ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 # ioBroker adapter for KEBA KeContact P20 or P30 and BMW i wallbox

-Control your charging station and use automatic regulation e.g. to charge your vehicle by photovoltaic surplus using its UDP protocol.
+Control your charging station and use automatic regulation e.g. to charge your vehicle by photovoltaic surplus and battery storage using its UDP protocol.

 ## Install